Borys35/Borys35/README.md

 <br/>

-- 👨‍💻 All of my projects are available on [My Portfolio Website](https://borys35.github.io/)
+- 👨‍💻 Featured projects are available on [My Portfolio Website](https://borys35.github.io/)

 - 📫 How to reach me **boryskac10@gmail.com**